NadmanFaisal/ToothRepair/README.md

 During the week, members would use the **Issue Board** to track their issues between Open, In-Progress, and Closed as well as open additional code meetings if the members need help or are pair-programming.

+## System Features

+ToothRepair's layered-microservices architecture paired with pub-sub architecture allows for it to be a featured-packed system.

+The system implementes dockerised services which allows the developers to run the services in different platforms.
+Due to dockers, the developers do not need to ensure that all the dependencies for the services are installed within their respective system.

+Docker-compose allows the system to use replica services, ensuring availability at all times.
+When a service fails or shuts down, the replicas take over while the service tries to restart itself.

+The services also implement load balancer, making ToothRepair a high-performing and fast system.

+Continuous Integration (CI) is ensured with the help of gitlab's pipeline.
+Each commit triggers the pipeline where each service is built, test cases are ran, and dockers are built and pushed to container registry with their new changes.
+This ensures that only tested code/feature is integrated into the system.

+The system also features script files to ensure that building and running the containers for the services can be easily done with only one command.

 ## Contributors

 |  Name  | username |